Upper Division General Education

 • Ethical Reasoning and Values—Students identify, explain, and evaluate the ethical perspectives of others and themselves.

 Students may select any of the following courses to meet the requirement.
 If a course that meets a requirement in the student’s major is on the list, it may count for both the Upper-Division Values requirement and the major.
-[Specific courses which fulfill the requirement for the Upper-Division Values requirement will appear here as they are approved.

-Upper Division Values – A: Civic Engagement Courses available to any major
+Upper Division Values – A: Civic Engagement Courses

 ARTS